impleum/ImpleumBitcoinFullNode/Documentation/Features/ColdStaking.md

 We expect that the implementation of cold staking will allow more people to participate in the staking process without fear of the hot wallet being compromised and their coins stolen.
 It is currently estimated that about 30% of all coins are used for staking, while 70% of all coins are not.
 Having more people and more coins participate in the staking process will make the whole network stronger against certain kinds of attacks.

 Moreover, some exchanges use their customers' coins for staking.
-This presents a huge risk to the whole Stratis economy, should such an exchange be hacked, because the coins used for staking need to be present in the hot wallet without cold staking implemented.
+This presents a huge risk to the whole Impleum economy, should such an exchange be hacked, because the coins used for staking need to be present in the hot wallet without cold staking implemented.
 Cold staking eliminates this risk.

 Additionally, the implementation of cold staking would allow the implementation of pool staking, which was previously not possible without huge risks for the participants of such pools.
 Pool staking by itself presents new dangers to the network as some attack vectors are stronger when higher stakes are used to perform these attacks.
 This means that cold staking suddenly enables more dangerous attacks.
 Currently, we consider this disadvantage not to overweight the benefits of cold staking.
 Therefore, we recommend implementing it.